Why Join SLHF?

 If you are an academic historian, local history is the foundation of regional and national history, and an understanding of local developments can give specific examples to colour broader histories.
 But also national events in the past have had an impact on local life.
 As an umbrella group for local history, SLHF tries to help to make the links between local and national history: social, economic, or political.

 SLHF is an umbrella organisation for local history societies.
 There are local history groups all over Scotland, but sometimes these groups are unaware of what is happening elsewhere.
 SLHF helps you to share information and expertise.
-The journal Scottish Local History offers an outlet for your research and the articles you write, if your own society does not publish research.
+The journal Scottish Local History offers an outlet for your research and the articles you write.
 Research which is relevant to Scotland as a whole is particularly welcome.

 Find out more on Publications.